karma4u101/FoBo/README.md

 clutter your applications web-app resources directory.

 #### FoBo API
-Some of the FoBo modules also has a evolving FoBo/Lift API that includes snippet:s and helper object:s (see API documents for usage) that will take care of some common toolkit and component initiation and usage, like lift site-map to bootstrap or Angular Material menu builders, resource injection, script generation and more.
+Some of the FoBo toolkit modules also includes a evolving FoBo/Lift API module that includes snippet:s and helper object:s (see API documents for usage) that will take care of some common toolkit and component initiation and usage, like lift site-map to bootstrap or Angular Material menu builders, resource injection, script generation and more.

 #### FoBo - Lift starter template
 **Bootstrap** A Lift v2.6 starter template with FoBo setup using Bootstrap v3.x and FoBo's BootstrapMegaMetaProtoUser (for mapper ProtoUser views)